wtee/truecaser/README.md

 # Difference between original repo
+- **2018-11-23** Updated: Made test sentences independent of `EvaluateTruecaser.py`.
 - **2018-05-03** Updated: Support Python 3.x.
 - **2018-05-03** Updated: `EvaluateTruecaser.py` now supports input sentences from a given file.

-# Language Independet Truecaser for Python
+# Language Independent Truecaser for Python
 This is an implementation of a trainable Truecaser for Python.

 A truecaser converts a sentence where the casing was lost to the most probable casing.
 Use cases are sentences that are in all-upper case, in all-lower case or in title case.